 - No school rule, policy, or agreement between a licensed private career school and a student shall limit, deter, prevent, or prohibit BPSS from taking disciplinary action against a school pursuant to New York State Education Law § 5003.

-- Arbitration clauses are not permitted in school enrollment agreements or course catalogs.
+- Arbitration clauses are not permitted in course catalogs and student enrollment agreements, to include deferred tuition and/or income sharing agreements.
 Since the inclusion of such clauses in an enrollment agreement may diminish or make less obvious to students, their right of private action guaranteed by Education Law § 5003(8), and may diminish the authority of BPSS to take disciplinary action against schools to resolve student complaints, arbitration clauses do not meet the standard for reasonableness, which is required by 8 NYCRR §126.7(b)(12) of the Commissioner’s Regulations.

 Implications for BPSS Review